yjyao/practical-python/Notes/01_Introduction/03_Numbers.md

 ### Exercise 1.11: Bonus

-While you’re at it, fix the program to correct for the overpayment that occurs in the last month.
+While you're at it, fix the program to correct for the overpayment that occurs in the last month.

 ### Exercise 1.12: A Mystery